 The legal issue

 We focused on these four parameters precisely because they are very significant when it comes the time of giving legal relevance to evidences (probative value) as important as the actual pictures and videos which will be handed over to lawyers or the courts of justice.

 - How can we provide date certain to a digital picture?

 - How can we detect fraudulent manipulation in a digital video?

-European Union, aware of this important issue and many other questions since 1999 (1999/93/CE), has been working for almost twenty years lon the electronic signature framework and its harmonization between its 28 members.
+European Union, aware of this important issue and many other questions since 1999 (1999/93/CE), has been working for more than twenty years on the electronic signature framework and its harmonization between its 28 members.
 Many solutions have already been provided and notably this EU regulation (no910/2014) in force since July 2016 in the whole EU, is known as eIDAS regulation.

 In compliance with these two major EU laws, each and every EU country issued several local laws and created the local list of qualified trust service providers.